marcgg/marcgg.github.com/_posts/2019-02-04-management-feedback-loop.md

 It's not that you're suddently useless, it's the fact that the feedback loop is different.
 It's more subtle and on a longer time frame... and in most cases if you do things right no one might not even notice!
 Instead of a couple of features in front of happy users each week, you could have to wait a year to see that Alice became more productive thanks to your guidance, or that Bob really grew into his new role as technical lead.

-The feedback loop this time is longer and harder to measure:
+In this case the feedback loop is longer and harder to measure:
 - A person in your team improves over time
 - Technical choices are proven to be right year after years
 - People better understand the context they're building software in, objectives are clear